CAMPUS EMERGENCY NOTIFICATION PROCEDURE

 This policy authorizes use of the e2campus system for immediate alerts and notifications to the campus community, prior to and during a potentially catastrophic life-threatening emergency.
 It was developed to furnish information and direction so that campus community members may immediately protect themselves in an emergency situation.
 The protocols include the activation of an immediate emergency alert on campus and the use of other messaging systems to provide specific instructions when the crisis alert and notification protocol is activated.

-In the event of an emergency situation requiring immediate campus-wide precautions and actions, the Department of Campus Safety or the Dean of Students are authorized to activate the crisis alert notification system.
+In the event of an emergency situation requiring immediate campus-wide precautions and actions, the Department of Campus Safety or Dean of students are authorized to activate the crisis alert notification system.
 Immediately prior to activating the system, Campus Safety units will be dispatched and a 911 call will be made to trigger a response from the appropriate jurisdictional first-responder authority.

 The activation will be the first part of an integrated communication system, using a variety of vehicles, to notify the campus community.
 The notification will contain simple, clear instructions intended to minimize risk of serious physical injury or death.